EmberStack/ES.FX/README.md

 # ES.FX - Overview
-EmberStack Frameworks - Core Library - Exntesions and helper classes for .NET
+EmberStack Frameworks - Core Library - Extensions and helper classes for .NET

 ## Packages & Status
 EmberStack Frameworks contain multiple packages.
 For information about each package please follow the links